 One-foot soil erosion resistant soil layer, with vegetation (closure phases 1, 2, 3, and 5 will receive a two-foot erosion resistant soil layer, with vegetation).

 7. On 12 November 2021, the Discharger submitted Closure Construction Drawings and Details (Drawings and Details) for Phase 9A final cover closure at Facility.
 The Drawings and Details include plans for a 19-acre final cover system for a portion of the Landfill known as the West Pit Area in Landfill 1.
 Of note, the Discharger’s proposed design specifies a 12” Intermediate Soil Cover for the final cover Foundation Layer and a 40-mil linear LDPE geomembrane layer.
-The proposed design resembles the design approved in the 2012 Order, but does not comply with the design requirements described in Attachment G. The Discharger contends, and Central Valley Water Board staff agree, that the disparity between the proposed designs and the requirements of Attachment G are due to errors in Attachment G.
+The proposed design resembles the design approved in the 2012 Order, but does not comply with the design requirements described in Attachment G. The Discharger contends, and Central Valley Water Board staff agree, that the discrepancies between the proposed designs and the requirements of Attachment G are due to errors in Attachment G.

 Analysis